JohnDorsey/PyCellEliminationRun/readme.md

     PyWaveTest.convertAudio("source file name.wav","destination file name.wav")

-    # ^ This creates a destination file with 8-bit unsigned samples at 44.1kHz in mono, the default format that other parts of the project expect.
+  The above creates a destination file with 8-bit unsigned samples at 44.1kHz in mono, the default format that other parts of the project expect.
 With some settings tweaks, the entire project should allow audio with any integer specified as the maximum value per sample.

     import Testing

     Testing.CERWaves.sounds["file name.wav"] = Testing.CERWaves.loadSound("file name.wav")

-    # ^ this loads the new sound into CERWaves.
+  The above loads the new sound into CERWaves.
 Also, CERWaves.py can be edited to add an empty entry to the sounds dictionary so that it will be loaded every time CERWaves is loaded.